 Are Dog Flaps a Good Idea?

-Yes – dog flaps and dog doors are great ideas if you find that your pet wants to go in and out of the garden a lot, and if you’re not necessarily available to help them get access.
+Yes – dog flaps and dog doors are great ideas but not for larger dogs and only if you find that your pet wants to go in and out of the garden a lot, and if you’re not necessarily available to help them get access.
 For you, it means saving time and effort having to constantly open doors, as well as to avoid letting in unwanted drafts.

 What’s more, it’s convenient for your dog, too.
-For small dogs and large dogs alike, a dog flap or door is always available for those pets who don’t want to have to ask for permission!
+For small dogs, a dog flap or door is always available for those pets who don’t want to have to ask for permission!
 They can just stroll in and out whenever they want to explore, get some fresh air, or use the outdoor facilities.
 One of the top reasons to invest in an electronic dog door, large size or otherwise, is the fact that they can come and go as they please.

 There is a little bit of misconception out there regarding how safe or useful dog doors actually are.
 Thankfully, these doors are getting safer and more secure from line to line, which means that you shouldn’t have anything to worry about providing you buy a top-rated brand.

-As dogs generally shouldn’t be let out in public without a leash, it’s always a good idea to fit a dog door – or multiple dog doors – into spaces where your pets can’t escape.
+As dogs generally shouldn’t be let out in public without a leash, it’s always a good idea to fit dog doors with sensors- or multiple dog doors – into spaces where your pets can’t escape.
 Things are a little different in this respect when you compare dogs to cats, as many cats are conditioned to roaming alone.

 If you’re really not sure about how useful or safe automatic dog doors can be, keep reading – and I’ll give you the full lowdown.